That money in your company’s bank account: It’s not yours! Get used to it. You may own the business, but you can’t touch its money.

-It not just a good business practice to keep your finances and your business’ separate, but your business actually needs its money to pay its bills.
+It not just good business practice to keep your personal finances and your business’ separate, but your business actually needs its money to pay its bills.
 So don’t help yourself to it.

 Money in your business is like blood in your veins.
 If there isn’t cash (money) to flow, your business will literally die.